vlang/v/doc/docs.md

 ```
 This creates an array of 10000 `int` elements that are all initialized with `3`.
 Memory
 space is reserved for 30000 elements.
 The parameters `len`, `cap` and `init` are optional
-and default to `0` (or the default initialization of the element type in case of `init`).
+and default to `0` (or the default initialization of the element type where applicable).
-The run time system makes sure `cap` is not smaller than `len`, so there is usually no need
+The run time system makes sure `cap` is not smaller than `len` (even if a smaller value is
-to specify it:
+specified explicitly):

 ```v
 arr := []int{len: 5, init: -1}